ibz0q/better-moment-card/README.md

   - format: HH:mm:ss
 ```

-The card has no default styling applied to it, you can use the parentStyle on either the root or individual moments, as explained below.
+The card has no default styling applied so it may look bare, you can use the parentStyle on either the root or individual moments, as explained below and more in the DOM tree section.

 ### All available options: